 The Family Buyer

 Mandarin Oriental on Brickell Key is the best family option.
 The island setting provides security, lower traffic, and a neighborhood feel that mainland Brickell cannot deliver.
+For current pricing, see my Brickell Key condo price report.
 Baccarat Residences is a secondary option with its river and bay exposure providing more open space and outdoor amenity access than dense corridor locations.

 The Trophy Buyer